netgabo/Free-Woocommerce-Ethereum-Evm-Compatible-ERC20-BEP20-Token-Payment-Gateway/README.md

  enable **Pay with Token**<br>
  set Recieve Token Wallet Address、 Token ABI、Contact Address,blockChian ID.<br>

-you can use the token that already exist in the crypto currency market,or you can also use your own token.<br>
+you can use the token that already exist in the crypto currency market,or you can also use your own token as payment token.<br>

 if you want to set your own token as shop token,then you need generate your own token with one-click:<br>
 https://github.com/AlgoNetwork/TokenFactory